 Department Chairperson Office Extension

-Business John Duggan Duffy Academic 1990
+Business John Duggan Meehan School of 1990

-Administration Building 287
+Administration Business 206

-Economics Akira Motomura Duffy Academic 1149
+Economics Akira Motomura Meehan School of 1149

-Building 290
+Business 310

-Healthcare Mitchell Glavin Duffy Academic 1012
+Healthcare Mitchell Glavin Meehan School of 1012

-Administration Building 254
+Administration Business 326

 IV.
-ACADEMIC DEPARTMENT CHAIRPERSONS
+ACADEMIC DEPARTMENT CHAIRPERSONS & PROGRAM DIRECTORS

 The Department Chairperson or Program Director should be a faculty member's first contact for questions about resources or teaching or student issues.
-After consultation with the members of the Department, the Department Chairperson is recommended by the School Dean and is appointed by the Provost/Vice President for Academic Affairs.
-He/She ordinarily will serve for a 3-year term with the possibility of renewal.
-Department Chairpersons receive an annual stipend or teaching load reduction, or a combination of the two for the work associated with their office during the academic year and the summer.
-The Department Chairperson is directly responsible to the School Dean where his department or program resides.
-He/She is the principal staff administrator of his/her Department and supervises the teaching faculty.
-Some responsibilities can be delegated to other faculty as part of their departmental service; if the workload is significant, however, the chair may elect to shift some portion of the chair's stipend to the faculty member.
+After consultation with the members of the Department, the Department Chairperson or Program Director is recommended by the School Dean and is appointed by the Provost & Vice President for Academic Affairs.
+Chairpersons and Directors ordinarily will serve for 3-year terms with the possibility of renewal.
+Chairpersons and Directors receive an annual stipend or teaching load reduction, or a combination of the two for the work associated with their office during the academic year and the summer.
+Chairpersons and Directors are directly responsible to the Dean of the School in which their department or program resides.
+Chairpersons and Directors are the principal staff administrators of their Departments and

+Programs and supervise the teaching faculty.
+Some responsibilities can be delegated to other faculty as part of their departmental service; if the workload is significant, however, a Chairperson or Director may elect to shift some portion of the their stipend to the faculty member.